HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 title: HTTP/2
 description: HTTP/2 chapter of the 2020 Web Almanac covering adoption and impact of HTTP/2, HTTP/2 Push, HTTP/2 Issues, and HTTP/3.
 authors: [dotjs, rmarx, MikeBishop]
-reviewers: [LPardue, bazzadp]
+reviewers: [LPardue, bazzadp, ibnesayeed]
 analysts: [gregorywolf]
 translators: []
-dotjs_bio: Andrew works at Cloudflare helping to make the web faster and more secure.
+dotjs_bio: Andrew works at <a href="https://www.cloudflare.com/">Cloudflare</a> helping to make the web faster and more secure.
 He spends his time deploying, measuring and improving new protocols and asset delivery to improve end-user web site performance.
+rmarx_bio: Robin is a web protocol and performance researcher at <a href="https://www.uhasselt.be/edm">Hasselt University, Belgium</a>.
+He has been working on getting QUIC and HTTP/3 ready to use by creating tools like <a href="https://github.com/quiclog">qlog and qvis</a>.
 discuss: 2058
 results: https://docs.google.com/spreadsheets/d/1M1tijxf04wSN3KU0ZUunjPYCrVsaJfxzuRCXUeRQ-YU/
 queries: 22_HTTP_2